-According to an international study published in The Lancet, the biggest risk factors for diet-related health problems like diabetes and heart disease are eating too much sodium (salt) and not eating enough whole grains and fruit.
+The biggest risk factors for diet-related health problems like diabetes and heart disease are eating too much sodium (salt) and not eating enough whole grains and fruit.
 Many studies have also shown the negative effects of sugar, and how a sugar-filled diet may lead to health problems like diabetes, cancer, and heart disease.

 Although it sounds simple enough, it can be hard to stay away from the “three whites”—sodium, sugar, and refined grains (like white rice).
 Here are some ways to make healthier substitutions.

 Eating too much salt raises the sodium level in your bloodstream and reduces your kidney’s ability to do its job of removing excess water.
 The extra fluid causes more strain on the blood vessels and leads to high blood pressure.

 Instead of loading up your dishes with salt, try using herbs and spices to flavor your food.
 You can also try marinating meats with herbs and healthy oil (like olive oil) to infuse more flavor.
 If you need a seasoning time-saver, try low-sodium sauces or salad dressings.

 The sodium levels in packaged and fast foods can be excessively high.
 A fast-food hamburger can have as much as 1000mg of sodium and a standard frozen meal ranges from approximately 300-700mg of sodium.
 If you find yourself scrambling for time to make healthy lunches and dinners, meal prepping can help you avoid frozen dinners and take-out.

 The amount of sodium you should have every day depends on your age and any health conditions you have.
 In some cases, you may need to have extreme limits on the amount of sodium you consume.
 Be sure to talk to your doctor about the appropriate amount of sodium for your diet.